 “Could you imagine life without hope?”
 This probably isn’t the first thing that you think of when you think of Easter — images of a make-believe bunny and uneaten pastel-colored hard-boiled eggs might come to mind instead.

 In our secular culture, we have largely separated Easter as a holiday from its religious origin, namely, the death and resurrection of Jesus Christ.
-However, the central message of Easter is still relevant, particularly in our current time of uncertainty during the COVID-19 pandemic.
+However, the central message of Easter is still relevant, particularly in our current time of uncertainty.

 Passover Is a Celebration of Freedom from Tyranny

-This is the message of Easter in a nutshell: there is hope that transcends and delivers us from the darkest circumstances.
-The message of Easter is rooted in the ancient Hebrew holiday Passover.
+This is the message of Easter in a nutshell: There is hope that transcends and delivers us from the darkest circumstances.
+The message of Easter is rooted in the ancient Hebrew holiday of Passover.
 In order to properly understand the hope of Easter, you have to understand the deliverance of Passover.

-Passover originates during one of the darkest times in Jewish history—when the Israelites were captive slaves to the ancient Egyptians.
+Passover originated in one of the darkest times in Jewish history — when the Israelites were captive slaves to the ancient Egyptians.
 According to the Exodus story, Pharaoh ordered slave masters to brutally rule over the Israelites as a means of “population control.”
-Pharoah’s most cruel mandate was the mandatory execution of all Jewish baby boys.
-He even hired midwives to kill the infants immediately before the mothers could hold their child in their arms.
+Pharaoh’s most cruel mandate was the mandatory execution of all Jewish baby boys.
+He even hired midwives to kill the infants immediately, before the mothers could even hold their child in their arms.
 This was a dark time for Israel indeed, and their existence and continuation as a people seemed hopeless as Pharaoh cruelly ruled over them and killed their most vulnerable.

 Passover is a story of freedom, the hope of deliverance from even the darkest moments in history.